 King Tilokarat started the temple in 1455 as a place to host the eighth world Buddhist council in 1477.
 These councils involved monks and leaders from all over the Buddhist world who gathered to discuss stances on certain doctrines.
 (It was at the 2nd Buddhist council where the sects of Theravada and Mahayana officially split).

-In addition to the Indian-style viharn, the large bodhi tree at the temple is said to have been planted from a sapling from the very tree under which the Buddha meditated.
+In addition to the Indian-style viharn, the large bodhi tree is said to have been planted from a sapling of the very tree under which the Buddha meditated.

-But that’s not all about this temple that’s.
+But that’s not all about this temple that stands out.
 There’s also an octagonal chedi reminiscent the Ratana chedi in nearby Lamphun.
 This appears to be a clear homage to the ancient kingdom of Haripunchai, which long predates the founding of the Lanna Kingdom.